Acerca de

 There are two types of plastic recycling: mechanical & chemical; mechanical recycling involves sorting, cleaning, and shredding them to make pellets, which can then be fashioned into other products.
 This approach works very well if plastic wastes are sorted according to their chemical composition.

-Chemical recycling, in contrast, turns the plastic into an energy carrier or feedstock for fuels.
-There are two main processes by which this can be done: gasification & pyrolysis.
 One of the advantages of plastic waste-to-fuel is that plastic doesn’t have to be separated into different types [WR, 2023].
 A modern office can produce a considerable amount of waste, ranging from plastic packaging to small or medium-sized electronic devices: these products are sometimes difficult to separate & recycle properly.

 Plastic to fuel